haziqj/INLAvaan/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I have:
+In this version (0.2.2) I have:

-* Added method reference to DESCRIPTION.
+* Added method reference to DESCRIPTION file.
 * Added missing \value tag to fitMeasures.Rd detailing the return object.
-* Replaced \dontrun with \donttest in examples for those that can run in < 5s.
+* Replaced \dontrun with \donttest for long-running examples, and unwrapped examples that run in < 5s.
-* Removed set.seed() in R/inlavaan.R
+* Removed set.seed() in R/inlavaan.R.

 ## Explanation of NOTE